moondance-labs/tanssi-docs/builders/manage/dapp/xcm-channels.md

 ## Accessing the Channel Management Panel {: #accesing-channel-management-panel }

 The Tanssi dApp makes it easy for the appchain governor to manage cross-chain communication channels.
 It allows requesting new channels, accepting incoming channel opening requests, closing existing channels, and more.
-To access the channel management panel, head to the [Tanssi dApp](https://apps.tanssi.network/){target=\_blank}, click on the **Manage** button, and then, again click on the **XCM** button.
+To access the channel management panel, head to the [Tanssi dApp](https://apps.tanssi.network/){target=\_blank}, and then:

+1. Click on the **Manage** button
+2. Click on the **XCM** button.

 ![Accessing the channel management panel](/images/builders/manage/dapp/xcm-channels/xcm-channels-3.webp)